Beacon-Platform/incubator-superset-beacon/README.md

 =========

 Change to superset/assets directory and execute **yarn** and follow up by **yarn build**.
-You need to have yarn, node and webpack installed.
+You need to have yarn, node and webpack installed, more in [CONTRIBUTING.md](CONTRIBUTING.md).

 # Run Superset

 Navigate to root Superset directory and execute: run.sh.
+You also may need **Redis** server run if you enable caching in Superset configuration.

+# Developing

+Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for more detailed information how to configure and setup Superset for development.

 Superset